Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 ## Methods

-Available are the REST methods GET, HEAD and POST:
+Available are the REST methods GET, HEAD and POST.

 ### GET